nebulaeandstars/dancinOS/README.md

 # dancinOS

-This is a toy operating system for the STM32l476G Discovery Board.
-It's currently garbage.
-Don't use it.
+This is a toy operating system for the STM32L476G Discovery Board.

 ### Current features

-- Multitasking support
+- Multitasking
-- Beginnings of a basic HAL